Hongske/subeta/custom-css/Modernised/README.md

   - Added option `--display-inventory-locked` to hide the info-text about locked items
   - Replaced the lock-images with colour-coded icons
   - Restyled the item detail page • [📷 screenshot desktop](screenshots/pages/personal__inventory__detail--desktop.png) • [📷 screenshot mobile](screenshots/pages/personal__inventory__detail--mobile.png)
+    - Added option `--display-inventory-sendfriend` to hide the "Send to a Friend" link
 - Restyled **[Pets](https://subeta.net/pets.php)** • [📷 screenshot desktop](screenshots/pages/personal__pets--desktop.png) • [📷 screenshot mobile](screenshots/pages/personal__pets--mobile.png)
   - Modified the pet-dropdown with options so that it's always shown
   - Added options to hide individual links in the pet-dropdown ([see the display options for pets](#⭐-customising-the-theme))